What is agile working

 Agile working is not equally suitable for all employees.

-• Agile working methods demand a high level of professional and personal skills from all team members .
-Self-organized employees must be able and willing to work independently, to make far-reaching decisions in line with company guidelines and to continuously develop their skills.
-However, some employees are already completely satisfied with the best possible fulfillment of the specifications they receive.
+• Agile working methods require a high degree of professional and personal skills from all team members.
+Self-organized employees must be capable and willing to work independently, make far-reaching decisions in line with company guidelines and continuously develop themselves.
+However, some employees are completely satisfied with fulfilling the requirements they receive in the best possible way.

 • Only employees with mature personalities can meet the requirements of an agile team.
 However, while younger employees are still in the process of maturing, older employees are more mature, but often no longer as "agile" as required.